Lupita Nyong'o apologizes for saying 'Us' character was inspired by disorder

 Nyong'o said on "The View" that when she said her character was inspired by the disorder she had hoped to shed light on it, not offend anyone.

 "In mentioning, Spasmodic Dysphonia, I may have been disproportionate to what it actually is in the film," she said.
-"I say sorry to anyone I may have offended," she said.
+"I say sorry to anyone I may have offended."